ajarsm/kingkiosk-client2/mqtt_reference.md

 ```
 - **force**: Optional.
 Force reset even if a recent reset was performed (default: false)
 - **test**: Optional.
 Run a health check test without performing a reset (default: false)
+- **Note**: Background audio is automatically preserved during media reset operations.
+If background audio is playing when reset_media is called, it will be automatically restored after the reset is complete.

 ## Halo Effect